ds300/patch-package/README.md

 ### Applying patches

-Patches are applied automatically by the `prepare` npm/yarn hook.
-To do it manually, run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use the unix `patch` command, of course.
+Patches are applied automatically by the `prepare` npm/yarn hook if you followed the set-up guide above.
+For manual use, run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use the unix `patch` command, of course.